 I have lived in South Africa for over 20 years and have noticed that South Africans, particularly those living in the bush, tend to ignore the fact that they have a winter.
 However our overseas guests, used to wall-to-wall central heating, certainly feel it.

 During winter, you will need to pack a range of clothing as the South African winter varies in intensity from province to province.

 In the Cape, where the winters are similar to Mediterranean Europe (think Spain, Italy or Southern USA), the hotels and lodges are reasonably well-equipped with underfloor heating, fireplaces and even electric blankets.
 However South African lodges do NOT have central heating and it’s fair to say that buildings are not heated to the same degree as in Europe or the US.
 Some are distinctly cold.
 You also might have some rain in the Cape so come prepared with a rainproof jacket.

 The rest of the country has dry winter with pleasant sunny days.
 It is not uncommon for the daytime temperatures to be 25°C (77°F) so bring some lightweight shirts and t-shirts as well.

 However it’s the diurnal range in winter which usually flummoxes visitors.
-A South African can say that it’s 25°C (77°F) during the day but he won’t say that the day could have started at 5°C (41°F)!
+A South African can say that it’s 25°C (77°F) during the day.
+But he won’t say that the day could have started at 5°C (41°F)!
 In fact it’s the warm sunny days which produce the sudden downturn in temperatures in the evening as there is no cloud cover.
-If you are on safari in June or July, you will need to come fully prepared with hats, gloves, scarfs – the lot – especially if you are heading to the Eastern Cape or Madikwe.
+If you are on safari in June or July, you will need to come fully prepared with hats, gloves and scarves.
+Yes the lot!
+Especially if you are heading to the Eastern Cape or Madikwe.